-In the US, the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act regulate cosmetic products.
+In the USA, the Food and Drug Administration (FDA) under the Food, Drug, and Cosmetic Act regulate cosmetic products.
 FDA gives the standards but most of the states have their own regulations such as California.

 In addition to cosmetic, FDA regulates all products containing more than one ingredient: foods, drugs, electronic products, medical devices, tobacco and cosmetics.

-Products considered as “cosmetic” under the law
+Which products are considered as cosmetic under the law ?

-The Food, Drug and Cosmetic Act do not include all types of cosmetic products but have a limited list of items such as skin moisturizer, perfumes, lipsticks, nail polishes, eye and facial makeup, cleansing shampoos, permanent waves, hair colors, deodorants and any substances that could be use in one of those products.
+The Food, Drug and Cosmetic Act does not include all types of cosmetic products but have a limited list of items such as skin moisturizer, perfumes, lipsticks, nail polishes, eye and facial makeup, cleansing shampoos, permanent waves, hair colors, deodorants and any substances that could be use in one of those products.

 A product is considered as a drug if its function is to prevent and heal a disease or if its use will lead to a body change.
 Sunscreen lotions are, for example, considered as a drug and are regulated differently by the FDA.